 #1 Lose yourself in Saint-Malo and its history

-Saint-Malo is probably the biggest tourist attraction in Bretagne and these are the biggest points of interest in Saint-Malo.
+Saint-Malo is probably the biggest tourist attraction in Bretagne, and these are the most significant points of interest in Saint-Malo.

 #3 Beaches of Saint-Malo

 One of the top things to do in Saint-Malo is to enjoy its marvelous beaches.
 These are primarily sandy, yellow beaches with beautiful turquoise water.
 The rocks, islands, and islets give it an extra scenic feature.